-Urgent care that falls under the cover provided by the public healthcare insurance, but that is not reimbursed in full under the public healthcare insurance.
+- urgent care that falls under the cover provided by the basic health insurance, but that is not reimbursed in full under the basic health insurance.

 The maximum reimbursement applies to the various components taken together.
-Read the HollandZorg Conditions of Insurance (PDF) for more information.
+Read the HollandZorg conditions of insurance for more information.

 EU/EEA countries and treaty countries

 The following countries are EU/EEA countries: Belgium, Bulgaria, Cyprus (Greek part), Denmark, Germany, Estonia, Finland, France (including Guadeloupe, French Guyana, Martinique, Reunion, St. Pierre and Miquelon), Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Spain (including Ceuta and Melilla), the Czech Republic, Iceland and Sweden